About my journey

 Railcards and passes

 There are a number of Railcards that can get you discounts on train travel, if you meet the conditions.
+Many of them can now be bought as digital railcards, stored on your phone.
 The national ones are listed here:

 - 16-25 Railcard website

 - Family and Friends Railcard website